Experimental evidence for strong emergent correlations between particles in a switching trap

-{During sample preparation, the beads are dispersed in bidistilled water at low concentration to avoid other beads that may be attracted into one of the four confining potentials of our system, thereby perturbing the motion of the already trapped beads.
+{The reservoir and the low concentration do not allow other beads to be attracted into one of the four confining potentials of our system.
+If the other beads could get closer, that would result in perturbing the motion of the already trapped beads.
 The probability of such accidental attractions is further reduced by moving the four trapped beads at least \SI{5}{\milli\meter} away from the beads reservoir.
-This allows us to perform very long measurements of several hours without any perturbation from the other beads.
-The stiffness $k$ of the traps can be changed from $0.2$ to $2\mu$N/m by changing the laser intensity from \SI{20}{} to \SI{200}{\milli\watt}.
+This experimental arrangement} allows us to perform very long measurements of several hours without any perturbation from the other beads.
+The stiffness $k$ of the traps can be changed from $0.2$ to $2\mu$N/m by changing the laser intensity{, at the objective entrance} from \SI{4}{} to \SI{40}{\milli\watt}.
 The laser intensity is controlled by the amplitudes of the AOD driving voltages which determine the fraction of the light transferred into the deflected beam.
 The beads are trapped at about $20\mu$m above the bottom plate of the cell in order to reduce the viscous interactions with the wall.
 Thus in the absence of the other beads the relaxation time of a bead in the trap is simply \cite{Berut} $\tau=\nu/k$ where $\nu=6\pi \eta a$ and $\eta$ is the dynamic viscosity of water.
 The typical value of $\tau$ at $k=k_0=1\mu$N/m is $\tau_0\simeq0.02$s.